Tech Made Simple

 And if your router has external antennas, play with those sticks.
 Positioning the router's antenna vertically rather than horizontally can also increase signal strength.

-Most of today's WiFi routers support at least two frequencies: 2.4GHz and 5GHz.
-The 2.4GHz band tends to reach farther but can be more congested than the 5GHz band because it is used by more types of devices, including smart home devices and baby monitors.
-On the other hand, the 5GHz band has faster throughput – but can’t travel as far because its shorter waves are less able to get through walls and floors.
+Today's WiFi routers support up to three frequencies: 2.4GHz, 5GHz, and 6GHz.
+The 2.4GHz band tends to reach farther but can be more congested than the 5GHz and 6Ghz bands because it is used by more types of devices, including smart home devices and baby monitors.
+On the other hand, the 5GHz and 6Ghz bands have faster throughput – but can't travel as far because their shorter waves are less able to move through walls and floors.

-If you have a router that supports two bands, it may have automatically created multiple networks when you set it up.
-In this case, on a computer (or other device) that requires a strong internet connection, try switching to the 5Ghz network from the wireless network icon in your toolbar.
+If you have a router that supports two or more bands, it may have automatically created multiple networks when you set it up.
+In this case, on a computer (or other device) that requires a strong internet connection, try switching to the 5Ghz or 6Ghz network from the wireless network icon in your toolbar.

 Here's how you can check what frequency your network is on:

-Within the 2.4GHz and 5GHz bands, there are multiple channels through which a signal can travel.
+Within the 2.4GHz, 5GHz, and 6GHz bands, there are multiple channels through which a signal can travel.
 Slow speeds can be down to interference from your neighbors trying to connect via the same WiFi channel.

 Many routers default to channel 6, which means your neighbors' routers might also be running on the same channel, causing bandwidth congestion that impacts your internet speed.
 You can try to increase your WiFi speed by switching to a less busy channel.

-Some routers automatically change channels depending on internet traffic, but you might want to check if there’s a better channel anyway.
-For a free option, we recommend the WiFi Analyzer app (Android and Windows 10 and 11) to identify which router channel has the best bandwidth, allowing for faster connections and better calls.
+Some routers automatically change channels depending on internet traffic.
+Still, you might want to check for a better channel.
+We recommend the free WiFi Analyzer app (Android and Windows) to identify which router channel has the best bandwidth, allowing faster connections and better calls.
+Currently, the Windows WiFi Analyzer doesn't support 6Ghz channels, but the feature is expected to be available later this year.

 Once you've identified whether there's a better channel you can use, head to your router admin page by entering your router's IP address in your browser toolbar.
 You can find this address in your manual, on the back of the router, or by googling the router brand and model (it will look something like 192.168.1.1), then enter your credentials.
 If it's your first time, these may be the default login and password (again, findable online – which makes an excellent case for changing it ASAP to prevent others from accessing your router).